The Chase (1946 film): Production

 The Black Path of Fear was published in 1944.
 The New York Times praised its "fiendishly ingenious plot and thrilling episodes."

 Producer Seymour Nebenzal bought the rights to the story.
 In January 1946, he announced Phil Yordan, with whom he had made Whistle Stop, was writing the script.

 Adjustments were required for the story to comply with the Production Code.
 Much of the action was framed as a dream sequence so that the characters could escape the consequences of their actions.
 The character of Scotty was originally to reenlist in the army at the end, but veterans thought this was a bad idea, so the time of Roman's death was advanced so that Lorna could wind up with Scotty.
 The cause of a death in the book was changed from an attack by a mad dog to an auto accident.
 Adjustments to scenes set in Cuba were required to avoid upsetting the Cuban government.

 In March 1946, Robert Cummings signed on to play a lead role and Joan Leslie was borrowed from Warner Bros. to costar.
 Arthur Ripley signed on to direct.
 Warner Bros. then insisted Leslie was still under contract to them, causing principal photography to be delayed by a month over the dispute.
 Nebenzal grew impatient and replaced Leslie with Michèle Morgan.
 Leslie sued Nebenzal for lost wages and damages, and she sued Warner Bros. to release her from her contract.
-Morgan joined the cast in May along with Steve Cochran, who was borrowed from Sam Goldwyn.Peter Lorre joined the cast in June.
+Morgan joined the cast in May along with Steve Cochran, who was borrowed from Sam Goldwyn.
+Peter Lorre joined the cast in June.

 Also according to Variety, production was delayed by an electrical workers' strike at RKO's Culver City studio.

 Reception

-The Chase was entered into the 1947 Cannes Film Festival.
+The Chase was entered in the 1947 Cannes Film Festival in Cannes, France.

 Critic Gene Arieel of The Hollywood Scene wrote: "The Chase has flaws, to be sure, but it has additionally a good share of suspense and excitement."
 He also noted that "the performances are indispensably good."

 Leyen Decker of The Independent newspaper wrote: "The Chase is fascinating and suspenseful but falls back on the familiar dream solution as the easiest way out, and the audiences will be confused and disappointed."

 In a retrospective review in The New York Times, J. Hoberman wrote: "The Chase is nothing if not arty.
-Mrs. Roman is dressed and posed as if she were one of the subjects of Cecil Beaton’s Surrealist-inflected Vogue portraits."
+Mrs. Roman is dressed and posed as if she were one of the subjects of Cecil Beaton's Surrealist-inflected Vogue portraits."

-The Chase has a 43% "certified fresh" score on review-aggregator site Rotten Tomatoes.
-It also holds a 6.6/10 out of 1,572 reviews on IMDb.
+Eddie Muller noted that the film "is as close as any '40s film came to the subconscious cinema of David Lynch, adroitly evoking Woolrich's world of doomed romance and terrifying helplessness."

+The movie was not a financial success but became a cult favorite.